Close

 The PPHP Health Ambassador Program is a reproductive and sexual health program created for teens to learn about consent, decision-making, self-esteem, and healthy relationships.
 Each training course provides medically accurate and age-appropriate information designed to empower youth to make responsible health decisions.
 The curriculum is delivered by trained Health Educators via Google Classroom in 7 self-paced lessons over the course of a few weeks.
 Not eligible for community service hours if you have previously completed this course.
 (6 hours)

-Follow the adventures of four best friends — Lena, Tibby, Bridget, and Carmen, and the magical pair of jeans that binds them together in The Sisterhood Of The Traveling Pants by Ann Brashares.
+Celebrate powerful women with Soul Surfer, the true story of how Bethany Hamilton found her way back to surfing after losing her arm in a shark attack.
 Then answer the discussion questions to receive three hours community service.
-You may read the physical book or download the eBook.
+You may read the physical book or download the ebook.
 Hosted by Sachem Teen Leaders.
 (3 hours)

 Do you love your library?
 Let us know why.
 In honor of library card sign up month in September, create a video promotion for the library!
 Sign up for more information and guidelines.
 (3 hours)